dkimhw/launch_school/js_109/js_109_problems.md

   * We reassign argument `one` with array `["two"]`
   * We reassign argument `two` with array `["three"]`
   * We reassign argument `three` with array `["one"]`
 * It's important to note that the `one`, `two`, and `three` in the function are not the global variables - they just share the same name.
 These are local variables scoped at the function scope.
-There is variable shadowing happening here where local variable of the function shadows the global variables (`one`, `two`, and `three`) preventing you from accessing the global variables.
+There is variable shadowing happening here where local variables of the function shadows the global variables (`one`, `two`, and `three`) preventing you from accessing the global variables.
   * As a result, all we are doing here is reassigning the local variables
   * And once the function finishes its invocation - these local variables cease to exist and cannot be accessed from outside the function scope.
 * As a result we still get the same output to the console because the global variables `one`, `two`, and `three` remain unchanged.